davin12345678910/CSE403_RCRSPTeam/reports/Week5_status_report.md

 what I learned:
 how to structure the software components of a project

-What i had trouble on:
+What I had trouble on:
 figuring out how to structure the relationships between software componenets in a project

-What i am stuck on:
+What I am stuck on:
 currently I wouldn't say i am stuck, but i am still deciding the design for the front end webpages

 ### Azaan Khalfe